andri27-ts/Reinforcement-Learning/Week3/README.md

 ## Results

-In the image below are shown the mean of the rewards of the last 10 games and the last 40 games for three different DQN variations.
+In the image below are shown the rewards mean of the last 10 games and the last 40 games for three different DQN variations.
+The x-axis is the number of games.
+You can see that only 120 games are enough to learn the game pretty well.

 ![results](imgs/DQN_variations.png)